New Monkeypox Strain Detected in US for First Time

 0:00

-Health officials have confirmed the first detected case of a new strain of monkey pox (mpox) in the United States.
+Health officials have confirmed the first detected case of a new strain of monkeypox (mpox) in the United States.

-The clade I strain, which was first reported in the eastern Congo earlier this year, was found in a traveler who had returned from eastern Africa to northern California, the California Department of Public Health (CDPH) said on Saturday.
+The clade I strain, which was first reported in the eastern Congo earlier this year, was found in a traveler who had returned from eastern Africa to northern California, the California Department of Public Health (CDPH) said on Nov.
+16.

-The clade I strain is distinct from the mpox clade II strain that spread earlier in 2022 and become a global outbreak.
+The clade I strain is distinct from the mpox clade II strain that spread earlier in 2022 and has become a global outbreak.
 Gay men made up the vast majority of clade II cases.

 Mpox is a rare disease caused by a virus from the same family as smallpox.
 Endemic in parts of Africa, people there have been infected through bites from rodents or small animals.